samip5/JAMK-AADK/README.md

 Student need to use this repository Issues Boards and drag an exercise issue from
 <b>Backlog</b> to <b>Doing</b> section when student start's working with an exercise.
-Student need to remember move an issue to <b>In Review</b> section in Issues Boards when student has finished exercise and pushed an exercise work back into his/her exercise repository at JAMK GitLab.
+Student need to remember move an issue to <b>In Review</b> section in Issues Boards when student has finished one of the exercise and pushed an exercise work back into his/her exercise repository at JAMK GitLab.
-This way teacher knows that student has finished an exercise/issue and teacher will start an exercise evaluation.
+This way teacher knows that student has finished an exercise/issue and teacher can start an exercise evaluation.
 Teacher will move an issue to the <b>Closed</b> section in a Issues Boards when exercise is approved.
 Teacher is monitoring your learning process all the time!